-Native CDFIs and the
+Native CDFIs and the Communities they Serve

 Native American communities experience substantially higher rates of poverty and unemployment than mainstream America and face a unique set of challenges to economic growth.
 Lack of physical, legal, and telecommunications infrastructure, access to affordable financial products and services, and limited workforce development strategies are common challenges that the growing number of Native entrepreneurs face and must overcome in order to be successful in their local economy.
 The majority of Native communities, 86 percent, lack a single financial institution within their borders to access affordable financial products and services.